-A student who has met all the graduation requirements stated by the Osage County R-1 School District is eligible for early graduation.
+A student who has met all the graduation requirements stated by the Osage County R-1 School District in board policy 2540 is eligible for early graduation This includes but not limited to a early graduation plan arrived at by the student, their parent(s)/guardian(s) and the school.
+The deadline for this plan approval is Sep 1st.
 The student who chooses early graduation will be allowed to participate in the spring graduation ceremonies but will be considered an alumnus for all other activities.